What is HIV?

 - Antigen/antibody tests: Look for both HIV antibodies and antigens.
 These can detect HIV sooner than antibody-only tests.

 The time between when a person gets HIV and when a test can accurately detect it is called the window period.
-For most tests, this is between 10 days and 3 months.
+For most tests, this period ranges from 10 days to 3 months.

 Treatment for HIV